liedekef/events-made-easy/readme.txt

 == Installation ==

 Always take a backup of your db before doing the upgrade, just in case ...
+=== For existing wordpress users that have version 2.3.14 or older ===
+1. Download first an intermediate version here: [zip file](https://www.e-dynamics.be/wordpress/)
+2. Go in the Wordpress 'Plugins' menu, and click on "Add new"
+3. Select the zip you downloaded, this will upload the zip and replace the existing installation without losing data If the file is too big for uploading, use your favorite upload tool to upload the contents of the zip file to the `/wp-content/plugins/events-made-easy` directory
+4. After that, update again the plugin (as usual)

+=== For new users ===
+1. Download the latest release from github
+2. Go in the Wordpress 'Plugins' menu, and click on "Add new"
+3. Select the zip you downloaded
-1. Upload the `events-made-easy` folder to the `/wp-content/plugins/` directory
+   If the file is too big for uploading, use your favorite upload tool to upload the `events-made-easy` folder (inside the zip file) to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress (make sure your configured database user has the right to create/modify tables and columns)
+4. Activate the plugin through the 'Plugins' menu in WordPress (make sure your configured database user has the right to create/modify tables and columns)
-3. Add events list or calendars following the instructions in the Usage section.
+5. Add events list or calendars following the instructions in the Usage section.

 = Usage =